MicrosoftDocs/playfab-docs/playfab-docs/sdks/nodejs/quickstart.md

 ## Finish and execute

-- In the console window we opened during installation, run the command:
+In the console window we opened during installation, run the command:

-    `node GettingStarted.js`
+           node GettingStarted.js

-- You should see the following text as a result:
-  - Congratulations, you made your first successful API call!

-- At this point, you can start making other API calls, and building your game.
+   You should see the following text as a result:  "Congratulations, you made your first successful API call!"
+Now you can start making other API calls and building your game.

-- For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.
+For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

-- Happy coding!
+Happy coding!

 ## Deconstruct the code

-- Line by line breakdown for `GettingStarted.js`
+- Line-by-line breakdown for GettingStarted.js
-  - `PlayFab.settings.titleId = "xxxx";`
+  - PlayFab.settings.titleId = "xxxx";
     - Every PlayFab developer creates a title in Game Manager.
 When you publish your game, you must code that titleId into your game.
 This lets the client know how to access the correct data within PlayFab.
 For most users, just consider it a mandatory step that makes PlayFab work.

   - `var loginRequest = { TitleId: PlayFab.settings.titleId, CustomId: "GettingStartedGuide", CreateAccount: true };`